certhub/certhub/doc/intro.rst

 Some ACME clients support an operation mode where access to the TLS private key is not necessary.
 A CSR is taken as the input and the resulting certificate is written to an output file.
 This operation can be performed without elevated privileges.
-Certhub currently supports Certbot, Dehydrated and Lego in unprivileged CSR mode.
+Certhub currently supports Certbot and Lego in unprivileged CSR mode.

 Note that this mode of operation simplifies centralized certificate management where the ACME client is only installed on one or few machines separated from